gnunnelley/portfolio/about.md

 I have an educational background in statistics and past experiences with GIS, web development, and data management.

-Python, R, SQL, GIS Softwares
+Python, R, SQL, Tableau, GIS Softwares

 <!--